Talome

 Error: bind: address already in use

-Another service is using port 3000 or 4000.
+Another service is on port 3000 or 4000.
 Find it:

 sudo lsof -i :3000